tsirysndr/crosup/README.md

 <img src="./preview.png" width="100%" style="margin-top: 20px; margin-bottom: 20px;" />

-Crosup is a CLI tool to help you quickly setup your development environment on a new Chromebook (ChromeOS).
+Crosup is a CLI tool to help you quickly setup your development environment on a new Chromebook (ChromeOS), Mac or any Debian-based Linux.
 It is designed to be simple and easy to use.

 ## 📦 Features
 - [x] Install vscode